Early Childhood Education

 Assignments and Group Work

-- Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstance prior to the due date.
-They must discuss with the course faculty a mutually agreed upon new due date that is no more than one week past the original due date.
-Students must request, in writing, a Request for Variance from Course Schedule and Evaluation Methods.
-A record of this request will be kept on file.
-Please allow for time to process the request for an extension as well as for a reply from your faculty to negotiate the of the variance.
+Students with extenuating circumstances that may prevent them from submitting assignments on time must discuss their circumstances prior to the due date.
+They must discuss with the course Faculty a mutually agreed upon new due date that is no more than one week past the original due date.
+Please allow for time to process the request for an extension as well as for a reply from your faculty to negotiate the new due date.
 Students who initiate this process will not experience the loss of late marks.
-Students who engage in this practice more than two times during a semester will be required to meet the Coordinator to discuss academic and personal supports.
+If faculty notice that a student is requesting many extensions, the student will be invited to meet the Coordinator to discuss academic and personal supports.